 - Understand my energy patterns well enough to stop suggesting strategies that require capacity I don’t have

-I’ve spent three years building that partnership inside a live business, making real decisions, handling real clients, and shipping real work.
+I’ve spent three years building that partnership inside a live business, making real decisions with real clients and shipping real work.
 The framework is what crystallized from that process.
 The patterns that emerged aren’t theoretical.
 They’re the operating system that finally let me do the work I’m actually good at without destroying myself to get there.

 The Framework